How to Earn Money from Pinterest

 What Exactly Is Pinterest?

 Pinterest is growing at a phenomenal rate in such a short period of time.
-From January to February 2012, it was reported that Pinterest had a 52% increase in unique monthly visitors from 11.7 million to 17.8 million.
+When Pinterest first started, it was reported that it had a 52% increase in unique monthly visitors from 11.7 million to 17.8 million.

 Pinterest is driving more traffic than Google, YouTube, and LinkedIn, and has recently outpaced Twitter in blog traffic.

 Pinterest has been popular with American women.
-So far in 2012, it was reported that 83% of the U.S. users were women in ages ranging from from 35-44.
-In Britain, however, 56% of the users are men and their ages are about 10 years younger than in the U.S.
+So far, it was reported that 83% of the U.S. users were women in ages ranging from 35-44.
+In Britain, however, 56% of the users are men and their ages are about 10 years younger than in the United States.

 Pinterest is a virtual bulletin board where people can post and organize images of things that interest them.
 Pinterest lets users pin their interests and share them with the world since Pinterest works along with Twitter and Facebook which makes it possible for images to be shared with a global community.